10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 If you're looking for a compact sofa bed that can still comfortably sleep two guests at once, then this Innovation Living option is a great find.

-The transformation from sofa to bed is also super simple thanks to an innovative design that sees the base pull forward, flip up, and then fold flat to create the sleeping surface.
-Whilst firm, that sleeping area feels sturdy and is nothing a mattress topper can't soften up (although being of Danish manufacture you will need to buy European sizes to get bedding to fit snugly).
-The sofa also disguises some hidden storage underneath the seat that's useful for stashing away bedding.
+I found the transformation from sofa to bed was made simple thanks to an innovative design that sees the base pull forward, flip up, and then fold flat to create the sleeping surface.
+Whilst firm, I liked how sturdy the sleeping area felt and it's nothing a mattress topper can't soften up.
+There's also hidden storage underneath the seat that's useful for stashing away bedding.

-If your access is awkward, then it may be a boon that this sofa bed is delivered flat-packed, although it doesn't slot together as quickly as the similarly flat-packed Swyft Model 04 sofa bed that's a little lower down this round-up.
+If your access is awkward, then it may be a boon that this sofa bed is delivered flat-packed, although customer reviews reveal that it doesn't slot together as quickly as the similarly flat-packed Swyft Model 04 sofa bed that's a little lower down this round-up.

 (Image credit: Habitat)